The Latest from the Go-to-Market Experts

 The process that Chris and his team went through was an expensive, resource-intensive one.
 Most ABM campaigns follow that rule.
 It wouldn’t make sense to go to those lengths for a company where opportunity is scarce and prospective value (or even past value) is low.

 Gear your efforts toward the strategic, high-value targets.

 If you are selling into enterprise companies, don’t think about it as a once-off thing.
 It’s a complicated process with many facets and tiers.

-ABM isn’t focused on getting more of the same.
+ABM solutions aren’t focused on getting more of the same.
 It’s about creating more revenue for the organization.

 That’s a goal the whole team — marketing and sales both — can get behind.